navapbc/strata/README.md

   - This template can be used to build traditional server-based web applications.
 It can also be used to build APIs.
 However, if your project has a significant data engineering (e.g. ETL jobs and other batch processing jobs) component, a Python-based tech stack is recommended (see the Python Flask template).
   - This template can also be used to build static sites, but is currently not configured that way out of the box.
 - [Python Flask application template](https://github.com/navapbc/template-application-flask) - Template for APIs and offline processes built with Python Flask.
   - This template can be used to build APIs.
 It can also be used to build simple user-facing applications.
-However, if your  application is heavily on the frontend, you may want to consider using the Nextjs template since that comes already configured with internationalization, the US Web Design System, and Storybook.
+However, if your  application is heavily on the frontend, you may want to consider using the Next.js template since that comes already configured with internationalization, the US Web Design System, and Storybook.

 ### Getting started